HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Experiments

 \section{Experiments}

-\textbf{Datasets.} We empirically evaluate the utility of HEALNet on survival analysis tasks from four cancer datasets from The Cancer Genome Atlas (TCGA).
+\textbf{Datasets.} We empirically evaluate the utility of HEALNet on survival analysis tasks on four cancer datasets from The Cancer Genome Atlas (TCGA).
 Concretely, we use modalities which are structurally heterogeneous such as the ones formalised in a tabular or image dataset.
-As such, our setup includes several tabular data sources (which are homogeneous) including gene expressions (whole-genome sequencing), mutations (RNAseq) and clinical variables - which in the continuation we refer to as the \emph{omic modality}.
-Our \emph{WSI} modality, includes H\&E-stained whole slide tissue images of the same patient cohorts as in the omic modality.
+Our tabular data structures consist of three sources: bulk gene expressions (RNAseq), mutations (whole-genome sequencing), and copy number variations.
+HEALNet treats these as three separate modalities, while for the baselines that only support two modalities we had to concatenate them -- in continuation of this paper we refer to these as \emph{omic modality}.
+The \emph{WSI} modality includes H\&E-stained whole slide tissue images of the same patient cohorts as in the omic modality.
 Namely, the four cancer datasets that we include are Muscle-Invasive Bladder Cancer (BLCA, n=436), Breast Invasive Carcinoma (BRCA, n=1021), Cervical Kidney Renal Papillary Cell Carcinoma (KIRP, n=284), and Uterine Corpus Endometrial Carcinoma (UCEC, n=538) (further dataset details are provided in Appendix~\ref{appendix:datasets}).
-These specific sites were chosen based on their sample size (BRCA, BLCA, and UCEC are some of the largest TCGA datasets), performance indicators reported in previous uni-modal studies (e.g., KIRP highest on omic, UCEC highest on WSI only \cite{chen_Pancancer_2022}), and other omic properties (e.g., BLCA and UCEC are known for their very high gene mutation rate \cite{ma_Comparison_2022gene_mutation_rates}).
+These specific sites were chosen based on their sample size (BRCA, BLCA, and UCEC are some of the largest TCGA datasets), performance indicators reported in previous unimodal studies (e.g., KIRP highest on omic, UCEC highest on WSI only~\citep{chen_Pancancer_2022}), and other omic properties (e.g., BLCA and UCEC are known for their very high gene mutation rate~\citep{ma_Comparison_2022gene_mutation_rates}).